 There is hardly any doubt that Google is successful, but what is yet unknown to most is the story behind one of Google’s co-founders, Sergey Brin, and how he met failure before his success with Google.

 In a video, Brin recalled how he made an effort to start-up a company that allowed customers to order pizza by fax which was an epic failure.
 He laughed as he recalled the pizza companies they tried to launch the product with failed to check their fax machines and didn’t make the orders.

 If Brinn had given up instead of trying, he would not have made a huge success he has today as one of the founders of a search empire.
 Don’t give up because you failed rather see the great lessons you could learn from your failure and apply it.

 Micheal Jordan, is an American retired professional basketball player, businessman, and principal owner and chairman of the Charlotte Hornets of the National Basketball Six Championships of the National Basketball Association.
 Jordan recalls his failures as he said:

 “I have missed more than 9,000 shots in my career.
 I have lost almost 300 games.
 On 26 occasions I have been entrusted to take the game-winning shot, and I missed.”

 He kept on pushing, trying and became the greatest basketball player in history.
 He shares the reason for his success:

 “I’ve failed over and over and over again in my life and that is why I succeed.”

-The tales of these successful people teaches that there’s no success without failure.
+The tales of these successful people teach that there’s no success without failure.
 You shouldn’t worry about your failures but what you can learn from them, keep pushing, never back down, apply and reapply the lessons learned from your failure to create your success.